bprcalifornia/automation/README.md

 ## Machine Hosting

-The machines that BPR runs are hosted through VPS (Virtual Private Server) providers to enable more complete control over machine behavior and environment.
+The machines that BPR runs are hosted through a VPS (Virtual Private Server) provider to enable more complete control over machine behavior and environment.

 Some VPS providers: